russellsteadman/affiliate/docs/index.md

 ## Left with Questions?

 If for any reason you feel that this documentation is unclear or incomplete, [add an issue](https://github.com/russellsteadman/affiliate/issues/new) detailing what needs to be improved.
-It will be addressed quickly.

 ## Star This Project